mdragone1/ESP32-IoT-Workshop/docs/part2/CERT2.md

-# Using a Device Certificate to authenticate to the Watson IoT platform
+# Securing MQTT Traffic Using a Client Certificate

 ## Lab Objectives